joamaro97/configure-ad/README.md

 <img src= "https://i.imgur.com/XMRiKLQ.png" height="80%" width="80%" alt="Installation Steps"/>
 </p>
 <p>
 Before using the VMs, we must set the IP address as "static" in the domain controller.
-By default, the VMs cannot communicate with each other if both have dynamic IPs despite being on the same vnet.
+By default, the VMs cannot communicate with each other if both have dynamic IPs despite being on the same Vnet.
 If we do not make the necessary changes, the client will not be able to join the domain that will be created later.
 On the Azure portal, click on the "Networking" tab on the domain controller VM.
 Click on the Network Interface and open the IP Configurations tab.
 Toggle the Assignment switch to Static and save your changes.
 We ensure the domain controller has a static IP and will be used as a reference when we make configurations.
 </p>
 <br />